 This employment opportunity is restricted to Nunavut Inuit who reside in Iqaluit only.

 The Official Languages of Nunavut are Inuktut, English and French.
 Applicants may submit their resume in any of the official languages of Nunavut.
-Fluency in Inuktutut is required for the position.
+Fluency in Inuktitut would be considered a strong asset.
+Fluency in French is considered an asset.
 Knowledge of Inuit communities, culture, land, Inuit Qaujimajatuqangit, Inuktut and experience working in a northern cross-cultural environment are also considered assets.

 Acceptable combinations of education and experience may be considered for this position.
 We encourage you to apply if you have equivalent years of education and/or experience equal to the education and experience requirements listed above.

 As this is a 3-year term position, current indeterminate Government of Nunavut employees may be offered a competitive transfer assignment for the duration of the term if they are deemed to be the successful candidate, however this is subject to managerial approval.